 Data rights must be more clearly formulated in a way that is of use to people as they, for example, engage with major platforms or new public services.
 In parallel, major adopters of Artificial Intelligence and automation should safeguard these rights for our individual and collective benefit.
 Ownership of these new radical technologies must be spread widely if they are not to divide further economically polarised societies.

 And Ed Cox argues, in similar vein, that a new settlement is needed to support people and places.
-Economic security could be enhanced by Universal Basic Income, pilots of which in Scotland the RSA supports, and a national debate is needed to see how to best support public services, starved of resources after almost a decade of austerity.
+Economic security could be enhanced by Universal Basic Income (the RSA supports the pilots which took place in Scotland) and a national debate is needed to see how to best support public services, starved of resources after almost a decade of austerity.
 But resources are not sufficient, voice is vital too.
 And, building on the RSA’s Citizen’s Economic Council and its chief executive’s advocacy of deliberative reforms to UK democracy, the RSA will work with others to see such innovations spread both at local and national level.